chinsiang99/mongodb-learning-path/README.md

 Principle of MongoDB:
 1. Data that is accessed together should be stored together
 2. But, we can also normalize our data by using database references

+# Types of data relationships in mongodb
+1. One-to-One
+2. One-to-many
+3. Many-to-many

+## Ways to model relationships
+1. embedding
+2. referencing

+- in general, we should structure our data to match the ways that our application queries and updates it